 You’ve definitely got more strategic activities your HR and benefits team could be pursuing than staring at spreadsheets and lists for hours every month.
 The costs of failing to do more strategic activities than manual benefit reconciliation can be high.

 So what’s the alternative to manual reconciliation?
-There are a number of solutions on the market – including Certifi’s benefits billing and payment solution – that can help integrate your data sources like your enrollment platform or benefits administration system to deliver benefit payment accuracy.
-These solutions can help eliminate both the hard costs and the softer costs – like employee satisfaction – associated with benefit billing and payment errors.
+There are several solutions on the market – including Certifi’s benefits billing and payment solution – that can help integrate your data sources like your enrollment platform or benefits administration system to deliver benefit payment accuracy.
+These solutions can help eliminate both the hard costs and softer costs – like employee satisfaction – associated with benefit billing and payment errors.

 Certifi’s William is automated premium billing and payment software that streamlines benefits billing and payment solutions for employers.